 Monitoring locations for water chemistry and toxicity included mass emission stations and major outfall stations.
 Mass emission stations are in the lower reaches of the three major watersheds in Ventura County (Ventura River, Santa Clara River, and Calleguas Creek).
-Major outfall stations, a component of the Stormwater Monitoring Program since 2009, are in subwatersheds representative of each Permittee's contribution to downstream waters.
+Major outfall stations, a component of the SMP since 2009, are in subwatersheds representative of each Permittee's contribution to downstream waters.

 Water chemistry samples were targeted for collection at the three mass emission and eleven major outfall stations during at least three rain events per site, with each site sampled once per event when applicable, per the Permit requirements.
-The official wet season begins on October 1st and the first sampled storm of the wet season occurred November 21-22, 2018 at all sites except ME-SCR, which was not flowing.
-Grab samples could not be collected at two sites during the storm (MO-SPA and MO-THO) due to safety concerns so were collected later.
-This was the first flush event for most sites, however a storm in October that was predicted to be too small to sample produced qualifying rainfall (for what should have been the first flush event) at MO-SPA (0.27"), MO-MPK (0.25"), MO-SIM (0.29"), MO-THO (0.26"), and MO-HUE (0.31) but the other monitoring stations across the county received less than 0.25" rainfall during the October event.
+The official wet season begins on October 1st and the first sampled storm of the wet season occurred November 27, 2019 at all sites4.
+This was the first flush event for most sites, however a storm on November 20, 2019 that was predicted to be too small to sample produced qualifying rainfall (for what should have been the first flush event) at ME-CC (0.35") and MO-HUE (0.41") but the other monitoring stations across the county received less than 0.25" rainfall during the November 20 event.